 In 2007 with Farden as SEMO's head coach, the Redhawks recorded their most wins in a decade, finishing 17-9 overall.
 In 2008, SEMO climbed as high as No. 22 in the national polls and took fifth place at the NCAA Regionals.
 In his final season at SEMO in 2009, the Redhawks won the Midwest Independent Conference championship and finished with a 14-3 record.

 His SEMO teams won national academic championships in his last three seasons and his gymnasts earned 70 total scholastic All-America citations.
 He also spearheaded the fundraising for two major gymnastics renovation projects (the locker room and practice facility).

 Farden has contributed to his sport on an administrative level as well, serving on the Ethics Committee of the Women’s Collegiate Gymnastics Association (formerly National Association of Collegiate Gymnastics Coaches/Women (NACGC/W) since 2006.
 In addition, he was on the Minnesota USA Gymnastics State Board from 1995-99.

-A native of Dayton, Minn., Farden earned his bachelor's degree in outdoor recreation from SEMO in 2004.
+A native of Dayton, Minn., Farden earned his bachelor’s degree in outdoor recreation from SEMO in 2004.
 Farden and his wife, the former Christina Faulkner, have a son Ki (pronounced key).
-In his spare time, he enjoys cooking, hiking, swimming, biking, cross country skiing, running, canoeing and walking on his hands.
+In his spare time, he enjoys cooking, hiking, swimming, biking, cross country skiing, kayaking and camping.

 |Year||School||Overall Record||Regular Season||Pac-12 Championship||Regional Championship||NCAA Championship|